jetstream-cloud/js2docs/docs/general/object.md

 You can save the creds in a config to use from the CLI/programatically.
 It's generally kept in the text file ~/.aws/config and looks like this:

     [default]
     region=RegionOne
     aws_access_key_id=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     aws_secret_access_key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+For your ~/.aws/config, make sure the value from the credential create under “Access” matches “aws_access_key_id” and the Secret matchines “aws_secret_access_key”

+You can retrieve your ec2 credentials later, as well, by doing

+    openstack ec2 credentials list

+    openstack ec2 credentials show *access_key_value*

 The endpoint you’ll need for S3 operations is https://js2.jetstream-cloud.org:8001/